Central Atlantic magmatic province: Isotopic analyses

 Ages were determined by ^{40}Ar/^{39}Ar analysis on plagioclase.
 These data show indistinguishable ages (199.5±0.5 Ma) from Lower to Upper lava flows, from central to northern Morocco.
-Therefore, CAMP was an intense, short magmatic event.
-Basalts of the Recurrent unit are slightly younger (mean age: 197±1 Ma) and represent a late event.
-Consistently, the Upper and Recurrent basalts are separated by a sedimentary layer that locally reaches a thickness of about 80 m.
+Therefore, CAMP was a short, intense magmatic event.
+Basalts of the Recurrent unit are slightly younger (mean age: 197±1 Ma), and represent a late event.
+Consistently, the Upper and Recurrent basalts are separated by a sedimentary layer that reaches a local thickness of about 80 m.

 Magnetostratigraphy

 According to magnetostratigraphic data, the Moroccan CAMP events were divided into five groups, differing in paleomagnetic orientations (declination and inclination).
 Each group is composed by a smaller number of lava flows (i.e., a lower volume) than the preceding one.
-These data suggest that they were created by five short magma pulses and eruption events, each one possibly <400 (?) years long.
+These data suggest that there were five short magma pulses and eruption events, each one possibly <400 (?) years long.
 All lava flow sequences are characterized by normal polarity, except for a brief paleomagnetic reversal yielded by one lava flow and by a localized interlayered limestone in two distinct section of the High Atlas CAMP.